-It doesn’t matter how old you currently are, it’s proving more and more difficult to switch careers, or start an entirely new one, especially as you approach retirement.
+It doesn’t matter how old you currently are, it’s proving more and more difficult to switch careers, or start an entirely new one, especially in the 50 year plus bracket or approaching retirement.

-Increasing numbers of the Baby Boom generation are reaching retirement, but unfortunately the economy is struggling to supply a plentiful choice of opportunities, especially for those who are used to the 50 to 100k plus pay scale.
+Increasing numbers of the Baby Boom generation are reaching retirement, but unfortunately the economy is struggling to supply a plentiful choice of opportunities, especially for those who are used to the 50k plus pay scale.

 That said, there are plenty of intriguing job sectors for retirees that they can put their expertise to, or even use to transition into something completely different.

 So here I’ve tried to offer some encouragement with a few examples of the best retirement business ideas, and my personal opinion of the worst type of business to start.

 A Second Opportunity